 Multi-party trust: A crypto exchange token like the Gemini dollar (GUSD), which is the world’s first fully regulated stablecoin, combines the creditworthiness and price stability of the U.S. dollar, the technological advantages of cryptocurrency, and the protections of U.S. regulatory oversight.
 Given the important role stablecoins play in bridging the gap between traditional finance and blockchain-enabled ecosystems, this type of crypto exchange token can help establish trust with users and regulators.

 Enhanced liquidity: Liquidity refers to the availability of trading activity that can be relied upon in a financial market.
-Markets that have more liquidity operate more smoothly, and assets that are more liquid can be more easily exchanged without substantial price shifts or slippage.
-In the absence of traditional market makers, crypto exchanges can use native tokens to incentivize market makers by allocating rewards proportionate to their total trading volume or through designated staking programs.
+Markets that have more liquidity operate more smoothly and assets that are more liquid can be more easily exchanged without substantial price shifts, known as slippage.
+In lieu of traditional market makers, crypto exchanges can use native tokens as an incentive for traders to bring more activity, thus liquidity, into crypto markets.
+One way of rewarding traders for increased productivity would be for the project to offer them exchange tokens proportional to their total trading volume, or through designated staking programs.

 Governance: Not all cryptocurrency exchange tokens are designed to serve as an optional benefit to platform users.
 Several crypto exchanges have distributed native tokens that are meant to serve as a governance mechanism for the exchange’s future development.
-Exchange tokens designed for this purpose typically offer their holders voting rights or exclusive privileges, and while this use case is not as common as others, decentralized exchange tokens have become an increasingly important priority for DEXs that intend to transition into fully community-run operations.
+Exchange tokens designed for this purpose typically offer their holders voting rights or exclusive privileges.
+While this use case is not as common as others, decentralized exchange tokens — also called governance tokens — have become an increasingly important priority for DEXs that intend to transition into fully community-run operations.

-Despite offering the above benefits, not every reputable crypto exchange has its own native token, as exchanges might only launch a native crypto token if it aligns with their strategic focus and user needs.
+Despite offering the benefits cited above, not every reputable crypto exchange has its own native token because some exchanges might launch a native crypto token only if it aligns with their strategic focus and user needs.

 How to Get Cryptocurrency Exchange Tokens: IEOs and Airdrops

-Most cryptocurrency exchange tokens are initially distributed through an initial exchange offering (IEO), which is a specific type of initial coin offering (ICO).
-In addition to IEOs, crypto exchange users may occasionally obtain exchange tokens through an airdrop, which is when a project directly sends a certain amount of crypto tokens to the wallets of a crypto community, either for free or in exchange for a simple promotional assignment like a social media post.
-The U.S. Securities and Exchange Commission has released guidance recommending caution when investing in an IEO and warning that IEOs may be conducted in violation of the federal securities laws and may lack many of the investor protections of registered and exempt securities offerings.
+Most cryptocurrency exchange tokens are initially distributed through an Initial Exchange Offering (IEO), which is a specific type of Initial Coin Offering (ICO).
+In addition to IEOs, crypto exchange users may occasionally obtain exchange tokens through an airdrop — i.e., when a project sends crypto tokens directly to the wallets of a crypto community, either for free, or in exchange for a simple promotional assignment like creating a social media post.
+The U.S. Securities and Exchange Commission (SEC) has released guidance recommending caution when investing in an IEO — warning that IEOs might violate the federal securities laws and may lack many of the investor protections of registered securities.